sass/sass/accepted/calc-functions.d.ts.md

 * If `calc`'s name is `"mod"` or `"rem"`:

-  * If `arguments` has only one element and it's not an unquoted string or a `CalculationInterpolation`, throw an error.
+  * If `arguments` has only one element and it's not an unquoted string, throw an error.

   * Otherwise, if `arguments` contains exactly two numbers `dividend` and `modulus`: